SalieriC/SWIM/README.md

 **SWADE:** To act you'll only need a success.

 ### (Un-)Stun
-**Requirements:** None.
+**Requirements:**
-**Compatibility:**
 - [Combat Utility Belt](https://foundryvtt.com/packages/combat-utility-belt/) for the status effects.

 **Immersion setting:** SFX.
 **Suggested icon:** `modules/swim/assets/icons/status_markers/2-Stunned.png`
 **Description:**
 This macro is very similar to the (Un-)Shake macro but handles Stunned.
 If the selected token (needs one selected) is not Stunned, it will be marked as such, including all the effects that come with it.
 Otherwise it will roll to unstun and adds/removes conditions according to the result.
 It is aware of Snake Eyes.
-It supports SFX on applying Stunned in the same way as (Un-)Shake.
+It supports SFX on applying Stunned in the same way as (Un-)Shake. **Important:** Set up the path to your prone image to the exact same path as your prone image in the modules setting.

 ### Soak Damage
 **Requirements:**